 For instance, holding hands, kissing, cuddling, or hugging can make them feel loved and secure.
 Simple physical contact with their partners holds great value for such people.
-It makes them feel that their relationship is thriving.
-Physical intimacy serves as a powerful emotional connection with their partners.
+It makes them feel that they are loved and allows your relationship to thrive.
+Physical intimacy serves as a powerful emotional connection with their partner.

 Can understanding the love language of your partner help strengthen the bond?
 Here are some benefits that love languages have on improving relationships.
 Scroll down to check them out.